Textile industry in Bangladesh: Employment

 More than 80% of the labor force in garment factories in Bangladesh are female.

 Of the millions of wage earning children in Bangladesh in 1990, almost all of them worked in the ready-made garment industry.
 Based on the Bangladesh Bureau of Statistics Labor Force Survey estimated there were about 5.7 million 10- to 14-year-old children engaged in child labor.
 This number may have been as high as 15 million children.
-In 1993 employers in Bangladesh' ready-made garment (RMG) industry dismissed 50,000 children (c.
+In 1993 employers in Bangladesh's ready-made garment (RMG) industry dismissed 50,000 children (c.
 75 percent of child workers in the textile industry) out of fear of economic reprisals of the imminent passage of the Child Labor Deterrence Act (the Harkin Bill after Senator Tom Harkin, one of the US Senators who proposed the bill).
 The act which banned "importation to the United States of products which are manufactured or mined in whole or in part by children" would have resulted in the loss of lucrative American contracts.
 Its impact on Bangladesh's economy would have been significant as the export-oriented ready-made garment industry represents most of the country's exports.

 The results of surveys varied on the demographics and size of the ready-made garments industry at the time of the Harkin Bill.
-One study estimated that there were 600,000 workers in the industry., BGMEA estimate was c.
+One study estimated that there were 600,000 workers in the industry; BGMEA estimate was c.
 800,000.
 The Asian-American Free Labor Institute (AAFLI) reported that in 1994 females constituted about "90 percent of all adult workers, and roughly 60 percent of all child workers."